Chinese Provinces that issued machine struck coins, from 1900s to 1950s

 All Qingdao coins were struck in Berlin mint, Germany.
 Frozen date of 1909, most likely struck all the way till 1914.

 The story doesn't end there - some private mints opened up to strike coins.
 In particular, the Chinese warlord era (1916-1928) complicated the issue of coinage.
-Coins that were struck were reverted back to the casting method.
+Coins that were struck were reverted back to old school casting.
 The second world war had major impact on how coins had to be designed as traditional Chinese themes were affected as well as the metal content.
 Japanese puppet state Manchuria had to issue fibre coins as aluminium and copper became scarce during the war.
 High valued silver coins were struck in nickel-copper, traditional copper coins were reduced down to aluminium and fiber in 1944.
 Some puppet regime attempted to issue coins, only to last for a short period of time.

 Original issue of Sichuan 50 cash coin | Imitation of Sichuan 100 cash coin.
 Note the crudeness of the coin |